Home

 Planning and Installing Outdoor Lighting

-Before installing outdoor lighting you must plan your site out.
+Before installing outdoor lighting you must plan out your site.
 The best way to do this is to consult a qualified landscape architect to help you design the best outdoor environment to suit your needs.

-The landscape architect can hep you determine your soil type, can recommend the best plantings for your garden, and present you with an architectural layout of your landscape drawn to scale.
+The landscape architect can hep you determine your soil type, recommend the best plantings for your garden, and present you with an architectural layout or perspective of your landscape drawn to scale.

 Choosing the best Outdoor Lighting Designer